Coronavirus cases are spiking across the country and experts say Florida has the makings of the next epicenter

 Still, Oklahoma, one of the states reporting a record-setting number of new cases, is scheduled later this week to host a campaign rally for Trump.

-When questioned, Trump said he is not worried about attendees getting sick.
+When questioned, Trump said he is not worried about attendees getting sick, though attendees must agree not to sue the campaign if they contract the coronavirus.

 "Actually, Oklahoma has had a very low rate relatively speaking.
 It is a little spike, a small spike for a specific reason," he said.
 "We'll go there, everyone is going to be safe."

-Republican Sen. James Lankford of Oklahoma acknowledged the rise in rates to CNN's Erin Burnett Wednesday, but said the rally should not be postponed and "we are pushing people to be attentive on this."
+Republican Sen. James Lankford of Oklahoma acknowledged Wednesday to CNN the rise in rates, but said the rally should not be postponed and "we are pushing people to be attentive on this."